 Opioid users are moving to injection as the primary method for ingestion more quickly than in previous years.

-His new research concluded that the prescription opioid epidemic leads to a heroin epidemic, which leads to injection drug use.
+His that the prescription opioid epidemic leads to a heroin epidemic, which leads to injection drug use.

 Participants in the study born in the 1980s or 1990s took about six years to escalate from a first encounter with illicit drugs to injection drug use.
 Participants born in the 1970s took an average of nine years.